-Guidance: Providers should ensure that each document includes a clear declaration that the information is available in alternative formats, upon request.
-Providers should be prepared to respond to such requests within a reasonable timescale.
-If the provider requires advice about any requests, they should inform Manchester Student Homes, who will approach the Disability Officers at the appropriate university for guidance.
+Providers Guidance: should ensure that each document includes a clear declaration that the information is available in alternative formats, upon request.
+Providers should be prepared to respond to such requests within a reasonable time-scale.
+If the provider requires advice about any requests, they should inform Manchester Student Homes, who will approach the Disability Officers at the appropriate university for auidance.

-4.75.
-Ensure that, where appropriate, personal emergency evacuation plans are in place for disabled students.
+Ensure that where appropriate personal emergency 4 69 evacuation plans are in place for disabled students.